-Ninja Outreach: The leading blogger outreach software is perfect for influencer marketing.
-Ninja Outreach makes is easier to contact and track interactions with different social media “stars” on platforms like Twitter and Instagram.
+Ninja Outreach: makes it easier to contact and track interactions with social media influencers on platforms like Twitter and Instagram.

-Buzzstream: The important features you need to know about in order to reach out to the “big dogs” include, “Link Prospecting” (finding the right blogs via Google and not an interior directory), run your email campaigns from the platform, and it also automatically tracks your social conversations so you don’t forget or a miss a conversation.
+Buzzstream: run your email campaigns from the platform; it also tracks your social correspondence so you don’t forget or miss a conversation.

-Unroll.me: Tired of an inbox so full you can’t stand it?
-Sign up, see a list of all your subscription emails, unsubscribe instantly from whatever you don’t want, get a digest of all of your remaining subscriptions.
+Unroll.me: one place where you can see a list of all of your subscription emails, unsubscribe instantly from whatever you don’t want, and receive a summary of your remaining subscriptions.

-FollowUpThen: Ever forget to follow up with a contact?
-Just send an email to [anytime]@followupthen.com and you will be reminded when you need to follow up with the contact [anytime (tomorrow, five days, 31st of December, etc)].
+FollowUpThen: send an email to [anytime]@followupthen.com and you’ll be reminded when you need to follow up with a contact at the time that you specify.

 Social media management

-Commun.it: Their intuitive dashboard shows you your most valuable relationships, new followers, suggestions for people to unfollow, missed conversations you should reply to, interaction, and your most important keywords.
+Commun.it: a dashboard that displays valuable connections, new followers, suggestions for people to unfollow, missed conversations, interaction and most important keywords.

 File storage and sharing

-Dropbox: Cloud storage is here to stay, and you need to get your business’ documents on it so you can work more seamlessly from anywhere and anything (any device).
+Dropbox: cloud storage tool for your business documents so you can work more seamlessly from anywhere on any device.

-TeamWork: This is one of the diamonds in the rough of collaboration.
-TeamWork has a simple and intuitive platform that enables simple communication and sharing between teams.
-Consider using this or Slack (listed below).
+TeamWork: a simple and intuitive platform that enables simple communication and sharing between teams.

-Trello: Trello is an absolutely awesome collaboration, workflow planning, to-do list managing tool.
-With Trello you can share ideas, schedule and assign tasks, create workflows, and just about anything else you would need to plan in your business.
+Trello: collaboration, workflow planning, to-do list managing tool; share ideas, schedule and assign tasks, create workflows.

-Slack: We all heard about slack in 2015!
-Is it for you?
-Slack’s goal is to make your work-related conversations simpler.
-Instead of back and forth emails, you can use this platform for a cleaner conversation flow.
-Don’t forget that it integrates with many other tools so all of your information can be in one place.
+Slack: make your work-related conversations simpler; instead of back and forth emails, use this platform to compartmentalize your chats; it also integrates with many other tools so all of your information can be stored in a centralized place.

 Social and competitor monitoring

-Similar Web: Want to find out where your competitors get their traffic from, which social channels are most effective for them, which websites send them traffic, and more?
-Start here.
+Similar Web: reveals where your competitors get their traffic from, which social channels are most effective for them, etc.

-Alexa: Aside from seeing the Alexa traffic rank, you can also see search analytics which will show the top keywords driving traffic to the site, and also show you “before and after” shots of a site then and now (see how your competitors have optimized their sites)!
+Alexa: reveals search analytics that will display the top keywords driving traffic to your site, as well as show you “before and after” shots of a site then and now.

-MOZ Toolbar: This is a simple, and effective plugin that you can use to analyze competitor’s websites.
-Some of the results you’ll be shown include Page Rank, Domain Rank, and inbound links.
+MOZ Toolbar: a simple and effective plug-in for analyzing competitors’ websites.
+Some of the results shown include page rank, domain rank and inbound links.

-Survey Monkey: Want to find out what your customers themselves think?
-This solution comes with a variety of pre-made surveys that you can use to find out what your customers think of your business, your ideas, and general thoughts on the niche!
+Survey Monkey: comes with a variety of pre-made surveys that you can use to find out what your customers think of your business, your ideas, and general thoughts.